Skip to content

 Ranger Feature Review is a system of interconnected components that bring browser-based QA to agentic development.
 This page explains what each piece does and how they fit together.

 Your coding agent (Claude Code) drives the workflow.
-You prompt your coding agent exactly as you normally do, and the Ranger plugin hooks remind your agent to create a Ranger Feature and define the user workflows as checklist items, using the ranger CLI.
+You prompt your coding agent exactly as you normally do, and the Ranger plugin hooks remind your agent to create a Ranger feature review and define the user workflows as scenarios, using the ranger CLI.

-Under the hood, the CLI calls Ranger’s API to store your feature and make it available to you on the Ranger Dashboard.
-When your agent is ready to test its work, it calls ranger verify-feature, which kicks off a local browser agent to navigate through your site.
-It verifies each checklist item separately and evidence flows to the Ranger API and becomes reviewable on the dashboard.
+Under the hood, the CLI calls Ranger’s API to store your feature review and make it available to you on the Ranger Dashboard.
+When your agent is ready to test its work, it calls ranger go, which kicks off a local browser agent to navigate through your site.
+It verifies each scenario separately and evidence flows to the Ranger API and becomes reviewable on the dashboard.

 Package: @ranger-testing/ranger-cli (installed globally via npm)